FAZIL9922/Wallmart/README.md

 We can see that Store number 20 has the highest weekly sales (20508.301592) Sorting the data frame with respect to weekly sales in Ascending order and plotting a var graph on the data frame itself to get a idea about the data.
 We can see that Store number 5 has the least weekly sales (5053.415813)
-7) Bar graph fpr mean weekly sales for each store.
+7) Bar graph for mean weekly sales for each store.
 Plotting a bar graph with store number as x values and mean weekly sales for that store as the y values.
 Grouping the train_df by Department and computing the mean of weekly_sales for each Department.
 8) Bar chart on Data Frame.
 Sorting the data frame with respect to weekly sales in Descending order and plotting a var graph on the data frame itself to get a idea about the data.
 We can see that Department number 92 has the largest weekly sales.
 Sorting the data frame with respect to weekly sales in Ascending order and plotting a var graph on the data frame itself to get a idea about the data.
-We can see that department 47 has a cumulative negative value for weekly sales followed by department 43 which has a very low weekly sale of 1.193333
+We can see that department 47 has a cumulative negative value for weekly sales followed by department 43 which has a very low weekly sale of 1.193333.

-9)Bar graph fpr mean weekly sales for each Department.
+9) Bar graph fpr mean weekly sales for each Department.
 Plotting a bar graph with Department number as x values and mean weekly sales for that store as the y values.
 10) Series of line plots for mean sales with respect to Departments.
 Creating line plots of mean weekly sales for each department in the dataframe.
-11) Histogram / Normal Distribution
-Plotting the normal distribution where sales is greater than zero.
+11) Histogram / Normal Distribution -Plotting the normal distribution where sales is greater than zero.
-12) Heatmap
-Plotting a heatmap to determine the correlation between columns in the data frame.
+12) Heatmap - Plotting a heatmap to determine the correlation between columns in the data frame.